ronakupadhyaya/Horizons-week-01/day3/prototypes.md

 console.log(macBook) // -> { ram: '8gb', processor: 'i3', color: 'Light Gray' }
 ```

-Awesome! now we are going to need a macBookPro model that has a better processor and comes in "Space gray".
+Awesome!
+Now we are going to need a macBookPro model that has a better processor and comes in "Space gray".
 Instead of duplicating all the properties, we only list the new ones:

 ```javascript
 var macBookPro = {